thompsonlabs/taskmaster/README.md

      zero overhead related to the dynamic spwaning of new Workers on-demand.

-*    Conversely, where minimising resource consumption is a key goal then one of the alternative pool implementations may be a better fit for your needs.
+*    Conversely, where minimising resource consumption is a key goal then one of the alternative pool implementations in this package may be a better fit for your needs.

 #### CachedTaskPool